Yoga is like ice cream….

 Mysore Yoga – Traditional Ashtanga/ Vinyasa practice where everyone practices at their own level, speed and ability.
 The teacher will offer adjustments and guidance as required.

 Acro Yoga– This is where Yogis learn to fly!
 It centred on partner yoga – where one person is the ‘base’ and the other the ‘flyer’.
-Influenced by acrobatics and it can be challenging but fun!
+Influenced by acrobatics, it can be challenging but fun!

 Therapeutic Yoga – Also called Yoga therapy.
 It’s a broad term for a Yoga class based on coming back from injuries, practicing in a mindful and healing way to promote recovery.
 If you want to get back moving after an injury – this is for you.